MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 ---
 # Enabling Application Insights for Tenant Telemetry On-Premises

-This article describes how to set up a tenants to send telemetry data to Application Insights for on-premises environments.
+This article describes how to set up tenants to send telemetry data to Application Insights for on-premises environments.

 ## <a name="ApplicationInsights"></a>Get started